Home / Retiree / Later life planning / Have you got an exit plan? The importance of estate planning

 If Francesca had made a binding death benefit nomination to divide her super benefits equally between her four children, her wishes would have been carried out.

-Whether you have an SMSF or you are a member of an APRA-regulated fund, you need a valid Will and a valid binding death benefit nomination.
+Whether you have an SMSF or are a member of a large fund regulated by the Australian Regulation Prudential Authority (APRA), you need a valid Will and a valid death benefit nomination, preferably one that is binding.
 Make sure they’re crafted in such a way that one doesn’t cancel the other out.
 And remember to update both whenever your circumstances or those of your children change.

 Mistakes can be costly